OlliLenz/TDrive/README.md

 # TDrive
-BMW Ibus communication library
+BMW IBUS communication program for Arduino

-TDrive is on work in progress Ibus library.
-The aim is providing Arduino interface and python interface for PC/Android.
+TDrive is on work in progress Ibus application.
+The program is on early coding stage.
+It is going to be modular structure, user/developer will be able to enable desired modules.

-There will be collision detection, CD Changer emulation, Bluetooth Handsfree/Streaming functionalities.

-Modules are respectively:
+Planned modules:
+Ibus debugger
 Ibus receiver
 Ibus sender
 CD Changer emulator
 Radio screen text sender
-Bluetooth handsfree
+Bluetooth A2DP & Handsfree

-Coming soon...
+MP3 Player over USB
+Car remote controller